 At its core, addiction is a habit.
 Those who struggle with addiction turn to drugs or alcohol because they rely on it to feel a certain way, to calm certain feelings or to cope with certain triggers.
 Many modern rehabilitation facilities, Riverside Recovery included, focus on this fact and strive to replace the unhealthy habits of addiction with positive and sustainable ones.
 Physical therapy is one of the avenues through which we accomplish this.

 Our physical therapists not only help our clients heal their current physical ailments, but they also educate clients about managing long-term health.
 When clients gain knowledge about wellness, exercise and diet, they can continue to care for themselves in independent life.
 In the context of addiction recovery, these habits of self-care are intended to replace those of self-harm.
-At Riverside Recovery, we encourage our clients to engage in physical activity that they enjoy — our physical therapists help administer and coordinate activities including strength training, yoga and outdoor recreational therapies like hiking or kayaking.
+At Riverside Recovery, we encourage our clients to engage in physical activity that they enjoy — our physical therapists help administer and coordinate activities including strength training, yoga and outdoor recreational therapies like hiking.
 These methods of exercise can quickly become hobbies that can replace drug or alcohol use, and in many cases can even serve as an outlet or coping mechanism in times of difficulty or in the face of cravings.